top of page

 Now that we've covered some of the disadvantages or negatives of walking a cat, let's look at precautions you can take to help improve the experience.
 As a responsible pet parent, these guidelines should be followed regardless of whether you're considering using a harness or letting your kitty roam free.

-All cats should be microchipped before letting them outside so they have a better chance of being tracked down in case they go missing.
+Cats in England, UK, must be microchipped by law.
+This is even more important before letting them outside so they have a better chance of being tracked down in case they go missing.
 They should be up to date with vaccinations to protect them from diseases and parasites.
 This also applies to indoor cats as there's always a risk of escape - as is the curious nature of our feline friends!

 Kittens shouldn't be allowed outside until 5-6 months old; this gives plenty of time for neutering or spaying to prevent unplanned pregnancy.
 By this age, cats are almost fully-grown and have developed the necessary skills and instincts to explore their surroundings.
 This is the best age to begin harness training, as you can utilise a kitten's curious nature and boundless energy so it becomes a natural part of growing up.